matjaz99/OpenMp3Player/README.md

 - queue cannot be deleted
 - less tags colors
 - less background colors
-- new icons
 - upgrade omp3p function in starter
-- replaced jsf-impl 2.2.29 with 2.2.7 (because of ConcurrentModificationException in new session)

 3.0.0-alpha.04